usgin/WellLogDataTools/Readme.md

 - Make sure the dependencies for the tool are installed properly.

 After Python is installed it needs to be added to the system's Environment Variables (Win7 Directions):
-1. Go to the Start Menu
+1. Go to the Start Menu.
-2. Right Click "Computer"
+2. Right Click "Computer".
-3. Select "Properties"
+3. Select "Properties".
 4. A dialog should pop up with a link on the left called "Advanced system settings".
 Click it.
 5. In the System Properties dialog, click the button called "Environment Variables".
 6. In the Environment Variables dialog look for "Path" under the System Variables window.
 7. Add "C:\Python26\ArcGIS10.0\" (or wherever python.exe is) to the end of it.
 The semicolon is the path separator on windows.
 8. Click Ok and close the dialogs.

 Installing the xlrd and xlutils modules (Win7 Directions):
 1. Download the modules from the links above.